V-REX: Benchmarking Exploratory Visual Reasoning via Chain-of-Questions: Introduction

 A key challenge of evaluating multi-step exploratory reasoning is the prohibitively large space for free exploration of VLMs.
 CoQ can reduce it to a finite space with limited choices of questions and answers per step, providing a tractable and controllable assessment.
 Specifically, CoQ enables us to disentangle the reasoning capabilities into \textbf{\textit{Planning}} and \textbf{\textit{Following}} when facing complex tasks that require multiple rounds of exploration with sub-goal proposals.
-The \textit{Planning} of CoQ evaluates the model's exploratory ability to dynamically break down the original open-ended task into a sequence of subquestions that serve as the precondition for the final answer.
+The \textit{Planning} of CoQ evaluates the model’s exploratory ability to determine effective directions by selecting informative subquestions that guide information gathering toward the final answer.
 For example, in Figure~\ref{fig:curation} (middle), when given the question ``Who is mainly responsible for the accident?'', the model should raise exploratory questions about the conditions of the two vehicles, rather than questions about the number of vehicles.
 The \textit{Following} of CoQ evaluates the model's ability to answer the subquestions to collect sufficient contextual clues and identify the final targets, as shown in Figure \ref{fig:curation} (right).
 An overview of CoQ is shown in Figure \ref{fig:intro}, where the two dimensions serve as the complementary parts of the exploratory reasoning process, indicating a holistic and fine-grained diagnosis of the reasoning capabilities of VLMs.\looseness-1

 \ours comprises $702$ samples and $2,504$ questions spanning $4$ reasoning categories and $15$ scenarios as shown in Figure \ref{fig:vrex_scenarios}.
 Each sample contains $2$ to $6$ reasoning steps, with $3.57$ steps on average.
 In our experiments, we extensively evaluate VLMs of different model families, ranging from open-source to proprietary models, including relatively small models and larger ones.
 The evaluation lead to some unrevealed observations and shed novel insights to improving the exploratory reasoning capability of VLMs.